Our proposals

 - A temporary secondary construction and decommissioning compound, including site offices, delivery areas, car parking and storage

-- Works to create, enhance and maintain the natural environment, including removal of a significant parcel of land around New Wood due to survey work identifying the remains of a probable Roman Small Town beneath this land.
+- Works to create, enhance and maintain the natural environment, including around an area where archaeology surveys previously identified the remains of a probable Roman Small Town.
 We are also proposing new areas of hedgerow and tree planting to provide visual screening, habitat connectivity and to help deliver biodiversity net gain

 - Use of an existing access off Great Staughton Road for construction traffic moving between Site B and Site C, and upgrades to an existing access off Moor Road for operation works traffic.